AqwamCreates/DataPredict-Neural/docs/index.md

 * Build models that handles multi-dimensional inputs and outputs to solve any demands of your projects.

-* Dive into a user-friendly API designed for you to learn in a couple of minutes.
+* Dive into user-friendly API designed for you to learn in a couple of minutes.

 * Built for production-grade and research-grade applications.